Find out how to configure the inventory management mode in melba, manual or automatic, with or without recipe inventory

 When the setting is enabled, the following actions will take place automatically:

 It is not possible to manage the stock of recipes automatically without also managing the stock of ingredients automatically.

 Thus, to manage the stock of recipes automatically, it is mandatory to manage the stock of ingredients automatically as well.

 When these two options are activated, the following actions will take place automatically:

 In order for all the raw materials used in the manufacture of the production tasks (recipes + sub-recipes) to be automatically and correctly destocked, it is therefore imperative to program each sub-recipe in a separate task.

 If I put in production a lasagna bolognese recipe that contains lasagna noodles, bolognese sauce, bechamel sauce, cheese.

-I have to individually plan each of the tasks corresponding to the sub-recipes to allow the system to destock the quantities of items necessary for their manufacture.
+I have to individually plan each of the tasks corresponding to the sub-recipes to allow the system to destock the quantities of ingredients necessary for their manufacture.

 So I plan:

-In this example, if the bolognese sauce itself uses a homemade tomato sauce sub-recipe, it will also be necessary to plan the task beforehand to destock the direct items that compose it.
+In this example, if the bolognese sauce itself uses a homemade tomato sauce sub-recipe, it will also be necessary to plan the task beforehand to destock the direct ingredients that compose it.